hanabi/hanabi.github.io/docs/level_18.md

   - Bob blind-plays green 1.
 If this was a *3 Bluff*, then no-one would be promised the green 2.
 However, since no new information was given, it must be a *No-Information Double Finesse*.
   - Cathy sees that Bob does not have the green 2, so she must have the green 2, so she blind-plays her *Finesse Position* card, and it is yellow 1 instead of green 2.
   - Since two cards were blind-played (that did not match), everyone now knows that the *No-Information* clue was a *Double Bluff* instead of a *Double Finesse*.
 From Cathy's perspective, her 3 can (still) be any 3 at all.

-### 4 Charm

-- When a *Play Clue* is given to a 4 that is not yet playable, Bob must react:
-  - The first interpretation is that it is a *Prompt*.
-  - If Bob has no matching cards in his hand, then a *Prompt* is impossible.
-  - The second interpretation is that it is a *Finesse*.
-  - If Bob sees that he would have to **blind-play one card** or **blind-play two cards** to fulfill a *Finesse*, then he should assume that it is a *Finesse*.
-  - If Bob sees that he would have to **blind-play three cards** in their hand to fulfill the *Finesse*, then a *Finesse* is unlikely.
-  - The third interpretation is that it is a *4 Double Bluff*.
-  - If Bob sees that Cathy does not have a playable card (or a *one-away-from-playable* card) on her *Finesse Position*, then a *4 Double Bluff* is impossible.
-  - The fourth interpretation is a *4 Charm*; Bob should play his *Fourth Finesse Position*.
-- For example, in a 4-player game:
-  - It is the first turn and nothing is played on the stacks.
-  - Alice clues number 4 clue to Cathy, touching a red 4 on slot 1 as a *Play Clue*.
-  - Bob knows that normally, this would be a *Finesse* on the red 4, meaning that he should blind-play a red 1, a red 2, and a red 3.
-(Bob does not see any red cards in anyone else's hands.)
-  - Since the *Finesse* requires three blind-plays, it is unlikely, and Bob knows he is supposed to revert to a different interpretation.
-  - Bob sees that Cathy does not have a playable card (or a *one-away-from-playable* card) on her *Finesse Position*, so a *4 Double Bluff* is impossible.
-  - Thus, Bob knows that this must be a *4 Charm*.
-He blind-plays his *Fourth Finesse Position*.
-It is a blue 1 and it successfully plays.
-- *4 Charms* can be given with either a color clue or a number clue.
-- Similar to a *5 Color Ejection*, *Prompts* don't factor into the "three or more blind-plays" rule.
-Players only count the number of blind-plays.
-- *4 Charms* take precedence over *Safety Charms*. (*Safety Charms* are an advanced move that is covered later.)

-### Finesses with a Lie Component

-- *Lie Principle* states all that *Fibs* must resolve immediately.
-An untruth that does not resolve immediately is a *Lie*.
-- Normally, *Lies* are expressly illegal.
-However, some players will occasionally break the rules for the purposes of getting a *Finesse*.
-We call such moves *Finesses with a Lie Component*.
-- Typically, when players *Lie* out of *Bluff Seat*, the game quickly falls apart; subsequent clues will have different meanings to different players and everyone will become "desynchronized".
-This typically leads to a loss.
-- With that said, it is sometimes possible to construct **safe** lines that contain a *Lie Component*.
-There is usually deep levels of nuance involved in these lines, so this kind of thing is only recommended for advanced and expert players.
-- The previously mentioned *Out-of-Order Finesse* is a specific example of a *Finesse* with a *Lie Component*.
-One key attribute of the *Out-of-Order Finesse* is that the player who receives the *Fix Clue* knows that **all** of the related cards are playable, or it would not have been worth the risk (and the confusion) to perform a line with a *Lie Component* in the first place.
-- This concept can be generalized to all *Finesses* that have a *Lie Component*.
-After a player receives a *Fix Clue* in such a situation, they should assume that the *Finesse* is "still on".
-So, depending on the situation, they should either know that the initial card that was clued is playable (like in an *Out-of-Order Finesse*) or continue to blind-play cards to fulfill the initial *Finesse* (if the card clued with a *Fix Clue* seems to be unrelated).
-- Importantly, *Finesses* with a *Lie Component* are **only** allowed if there is not an alternative line that would "get" the same number of cards without any lies.
-Thus, if you are looking to do a *Finesse* with a *Lie Component*, make sure you carefully consider the efficiency of all of the possible alternatives.